osm-search/Nominatim/docs/api/Details.md

 * `linkedplaces=[0|1]`

-Include details of places which are higher in the address hierarchy.
+Include details of places higher in the address hierarchy.
 E.g. for a street this is usually the city, state, postal code, country.
 (Default: 1)

 * `hierarchy=[0|1]`

-Include details of places which are lower in the address hierarchy.
-E.g. for a city this usually a list of suburbs, rivers, streets.
+Include details of places lower in the address hierarchy.
+E.g. for a city this usually a list of streets, suburbs, rivers.
 (Default for JSON: 0, for HTML: 1)

 * `group_hierarchy=[0|1]`